Editor’s Note: This marketing infographic is part of our 25 part series.

 To see different attribution models, go to your Google Analytics account and click Conversions > Attribution > Model Comparison Tool.

-If the above screenshot looks like your Google Analytics account, then you can see that your display campaigns have a lot of conversions start there, but don’t end there necessarily.
+If your Google Analytics account looks like the screenshot above, you can see that a lot of conversions start with your display campaigns, but they don’t necessarily end there.

 As you slice and dice your data, you’ll find that with enough traffic volume, every keyword, ad group, and ad set can have unique PPC customer journeys.